You and Your CourseOpportunities

 Wednesday 26th June, afternoon

-This half-day trip to the historic tin mining township of Herberton will incorporate a visit to the information-packed Herberton Mining Museum, and a short walk around the site of the Great Northern tin mine.
+This half-day trip to the historic tin mining township of Herberton will incorporate a visit to the information-packed Herberton Mining Museum, and a short walk around the site of the historical Great Northern tin mine, which operated from 1880 to 1956.
 Afternoon tea will be provided by the Herberton branch of the Queensland Country Women's Association.

 The trip to Herberton is part of the Roger Taylor session in the conference program, and is included in conference registration fees.